Aun60/Scratch-To-Smart-Ml-Algorithms/README.md

 ## 🔍 Objective

-To implement, visualize, and evaluate classic machine learning algorithms including the Perceptron, Backpropagation for neural networks, Naive Bayes classifier, PCA, and Hierarchical Clustering using real datasets like MNIST, CIFAR-10, 20 Newsgroups, Fashion-MNIST, and Breast Cancer.
+To implement, visualize, and evaluate classic machine learning algorithms including the Perceptron, Backpropagation for neural networks, Naive Bayes classifier using real datasets like MNIST, CIFAR-10, 20 Newsgroups, Fashion-MNIST, and Breast Cancer.

 ---